andela/rails-api-practice/README.md

 #### Let's Begin

-So currently our API response is mad ugly (I believe this is the technical term).
+So, currently our API response is mad ugly (I believe this is the technical term?).
 http://mediadb.kicker.de/2015/fussball/spieler/xl/39686_14_2014812112123295.jpg

 It would be nice if we could remove the timestamps and IDs in our API response.